Friday, April 15, 2016

 “I don’t think I ever told your mother about this.
 But the fact is, my maternal grandmother was Jewish.
 She abandoned her faith after she married my maternal grandfather.”

 Hans was silent for a moment.
-“By halakha, that makes you Jewish.”
+“Going by halakha, you are Jewish.”

 “It is hard to.”